 OFFICIAL RULES FOR DEATHHACK

-- Additional clarification on team play
+- Additional notes on gaining possession.

 All players (three or more) gather in a circle with the designated deathhack ball.
 Ideal balls used for deathhack are volleyballs, although traditional kickballs are also acceptable and soccer balls, while heavy and very painful, get the job done.
 Under no circumstances should a basketball ever be used.
 It is suggested that deathhack is played on a wide open, flat surface to decrease time wasted in ball recovery.

-The goal of deathhack is to obtain possession of the deathhack ball and eliminate other players through ‘kills,’ in attempt to be the last one or two players standing or to earn the agreed upon number of points.
+The goal of deathhack is to obtain possession of the deathhack ball and eliminate other players through “kills,” in attempt to be the last one or two players standing or to earn the agreed upon number of points.

 The game starts when the player holding the deathhack ball serves the ball to another player.
 While it is customary for the server to declare “This is deathhack,” upon serving the ball, it is by no means necessary. *SELF SERVES ARE NOT ALLOWED* This serve ought to be gentle, underhand, and directly to one other player.
 Serving next to oneself is not encouraged when playing with more than six people.
 Before serving, the player with the ball must ensure the group is in a shape at least resembling a circle.
 Adjust the space between players as needed.
 Under no circumstances should the ball be served from outside the circle.

-Once served, the ball is considered ‘live’, or in play.
+Once served, the ball is considered “live,” or in play.
 The ball remains in this state until it hits the ground or is hit illegitimately.
 For rules on legitimate or illegitimate hits, look to soccer rules.
 Generally, any body part excluding hands or arms below t-shirt sleeve line are considered legitimate areas to receive a live ball.
 As long as the ball does not hit the ground, it is still live.
 This means that if a ball bounces of a wall, hits a person who is not playing the game, gets caught in a bush or tree, or other such scenarios, it is still playable.
 Such surfaces are considered “inert”—they do not progress play, but they do not end play either.

 Remember, while this portion of gameplay is referred to as changing of hands, hands are not allowed to be used until possession is possible.
 A successful serve which is properly received by another player counts as the first changing of hands.
 It is customary to count aloud each time a changing of hands occurs.
 SELF SERVES ARE NOT ALLOWED.
-If a player self serves, their hit does not count as a changing of hands.
+If a player self-serves, their hit does not count as a changing of hands.
 The play is dead and the ball must be served correctly.

-What is considered a Kill:
+What is considered a kill:

 — If a player ‘A’ with possession throws the ball and misses any other player, no one is out.
+(See note below on counting players with possession who fail to execute a kill as out)

 — If a player ‘A’ with possession throws the ball and hits another player, the hit player is out.

 — If a player ‘A’ with possession throws a ball at another player ‘B’, and the target ‘B’ catches the ball, the thrower ‘A’ is out and the ball is still live.
-Note: The target ‘B’ that caught the ball is in a position to execute an ‘overkill.’
+Note: The target ‘B’ that caught the ball is in a position to execute an “overkill.”
 And overkill is executed by the player ‘B’ that caught the ball throwing the ball and hitting the initial player ‘A’.
 See “Playing With/Without Outs” to see implications of an executed overkill.

 — If a player ‘B’ is in position to and attempts to execute an overkill, and the initial player ‘A’ catches the ball, player ‘B’ is now out and player ‘A’ again has possession; play continues.
 This scenario is only possible when playing either for points or with multiple lives.
 See “Playing With/Without Outs” to see implications of an executed overkill.

 — If the player ‘A’ with possession throws the ball and hits two or more players by ricochet without having the ball hit the ground, all the hit players are out.
+This includes ricochets off of inert surfaces.

 — If the player ‘A’ with possession throws the ball and hits another player ‘B’, but the hit player ‘B’ catches the ball before it hits the ground or any other player, player ‘B’ is still in, the thrower ‘A’ is out, and the ball is still live.

 — If the player ‘A’ with possession throws the ball, hits one or more players, and another player ‘D’ catches the ball by ricochet before it hits the ground, the thrower ‘A’ is out along with all players hit before the ball was caught, and the ball is still live.
+(See optional rules below for an alternative to ricochet catches)

 — If the player ‘A’ with possession throws the ball at another player ‘B’, and the ball hits the thrower ‘A’ by ricochet, the player ‘B’ is out and the thrower ‘A’ is still in (no self-ricochets).